 Pop quiz: which road travels more than 1,300 miles and connects both the highest point in the contiguous United States and the lowest point in North America?
 That’s right, it’s California Highway 395!

 Though not as well-known as California Highway 1 and not as busy as Route 99, it is a north-to-south road that is very much worth your travel time.

-Stretching between California's Sierra Nevada mountains and the Nevada State line, this road wanders past old mining towns, premium ski resorts, legit ghost towns, and famous film locations.
+Stretching between California’s Sierra Nevada mountains and the Nevada State line, California Highway 395 ventures past old mining towns, premium ski resorts, legit ghost towns, and famous film locations.

 And as you travel it, you’ll cross through the arid desert in the south and lava boulder fields in the middle.
 Then, after leaving Bishop, you’ll head on a 2,400-foot elevation gain over the Sherwin Summit that puts you in the heart of the Eastern Sierra.

 This route roughly follows the historic Camino Sierra that once connected Los Angeles to Lake Tahoe and was frequented by prospectors in the Gold Rush Era.
 Though there wasn’t much worth mining in the immediate area, the greater Owens Valley was a fertile place where cattle and other goods were then traded with the miners.

 To clarify, in California the U.S. 395 is actually split into two because it exits then re-enters California via Nevada.
 The southern portion ventures through the Mojave Desert, the Owens Valley, and then head just east of the Sierra Nevada while the northern section crosses the Modoc Plateau.

 We’re covering the stretch from just past the Red Rock Canyon State Park when the 14 and the 395 merge until the Nevada border or from Olancha in the south to just past Coleville in the north.